Therapy is where you don’t have to hold it all together.

 My Approach

-• Therapy with me is collaborative, interactive, and insight-driven.
-While my sessions are open-ended, I won’t just sit back and nod—I’ll ask questions, offer observations, pick up on themes we’ve explored, and help you make sense of the patterns that keep showing up in your life.
-My goal isn’t just to listen, but to help you understand yourself in a deeper, more meaningful way—and then do something with that insight.
+Therapy with me is collaborative, interactive, and insight-driven—I won’t just sit back and nod.
+I’ll ask questions, offer observations, and help you make sense of the patterns shaping your life.
+My goal isn’t just to listen, but to help you understand yourself in a deeper way—and take action.

-My hope is that you leave our sessions feeling less alone in your experiences, more connected to yourself, and equipped with the tools you need to reflect, grow, and heal.
+My hope is that you leave our sessions feeling less alone, more connected to yourself, and equipped with the tools to reflect, grow, and heal.

-• My approach is psychodynamic, relational, and action-oriented.
-Together, we’ll explore why certain patterns, beliefs, and emotions keep resurfacing—how your past experiences and relationships have shaped the way you think, feel, and navigate the world.
-We’ll connect the dots between your past and present, uncovering insights that help you move forward with more confidence and self-trust.
+My approach is psychodynamic, relational, and action-oriented.
+Together, we’ll explore how your past experiences and relationships have shaped the way you think, feel, and navigate the world—uncovering insights that help you move forward with more confidence and self-trust.

-But therapy with me isn’t just about reflection—it’s about turning insight into meaningful action.
-We’ll focus on small, meaningful changes you can make in your daily life now to build confidence, ease anxiety, and strengthen your relationships.
-I take an eclectic approach, pulling from Acceptance and Commitment Therapy (ACT) and other evidence-based practices to support your unique needs and goals.
+But therapy with me isn’t just about reflection—it’s about turning insight into action.
+We’ll focus on small, meaningful changes to ease anxiety, build confidence, and strengthen your relationships.
+I take an eclectic, evidence-based approach, incorporating Acceptance and Commitment Therapy (ACT) and other strategies tailored to your needs.

 For more on the logistics of working together, check out my FAQs.

-• I work best with people who are curious, introspective, and thoughtful—those who want to understand themselves on a deeper level but sometimes feel stuck in their own heads or overwhelmed by dynamics that cloud their perspective.
+I work best with people who are curious, introspective, and thoughtful—those who want to understand themselves more deeply but sometimes feel stuck in their own heads.
 Maybe you overanalyze, second-guess yourself, or struggle to speak up for what you want and need.
-You might find it hard to manage conflict or tension in your relationships, feeling highly attuned to others but unsure how to fully show up for yourself.
+You might be highly attuned to others yet unsure how to fully show up for yourself.

 You're looking for a space to process, gain insight, and shift long-standing patterns so you can move through life with more confidence, clarity, and ease.

 If this resonates, I’d love to work together.
-Click the link below to schedule a free consultation.
+Schedule a free consultation.

 a few fun facts about me